Manta-Network/MIPS/address_management.md

 Summary: We have a deterministic key derivation function `KDFpriv: SK \times N → SK`.
 For example, `KDFPriv(sk, i) → sk_i` that computes child key #i from a parent secret key (from which we can also derive an address).
 The master secret key is the root node of a tree-shaped wallet.
 “Derivation paths” represent the path to some leaf (sk) and look like this:

-`m / 44' / 0' / 0' / 0 / 0`
+`m / WALLET_PROTOCOL_ID=44' / ACCOUNT_NUMBER' / COIN_TYPE_ID' / (IS_CHANGE ?
+0 : 1) / 0`

-Each part of the path provides some information.
-The above example indicates “the first non-change address in the primary bitcoin account.”
+So for example: `m / 44' / 0' / 0' / 0 / 0` represents the first non-change Bitcon address/keypair in the first account of a BIP-44 wallet

-## Manta and BIP 44
+### Manta and BIP 44

-Manta network can support hundreds of different coins.
-These coins may or may not have their own BIP 44 IDs.
-However, Manta cannot use existing BIP 44 IDs for private tokens on manta network.
-Private DOT on manta network and regular DOT (for example) have very different cryptographic backends; conflating them could cause needless confusion.
+To avoid confusion between public coins and their private equivalents on Manta network, Manta will use a very slightly modified wallet schema.
+The third level of the keypath, i.e. `*'` in `m / MANTA_PURPOSE_ID' / *'` will indicate Manta network asset ID instead of BIP 44 coin IDs. (see https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki).

-Manta devs could register a BIP 44 ID for each private token on the network (see https://github.com/satoshilabs/slips/blob/master/slip-0044.md), but this will be an endless annoyance.
-Furthermore, Manta network already has its own asset ID system; it would be pointless and confusing to duplicate it.
+The purpose ID corresponding to MIP1 is 3681947.

-Instead of BIP 44, Manta could use a very slightly modified wallet schema.
-The third level of the keypath, i.e. `*'` in `m / 44' / *'` will indicate Manta network asset ID instead of BIP 44 coin IDs.
-We can reseve `0` or `MAX_INT` for public Manta tokens as a special case.
-We can choose our own unique purpose field ID i.e. `*'` in `m / *'` to designate Manta network's address hierarchy (see https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki).
+In all other respects, Manta's wallet protocol will be identical to BIP44

-## Address Hierarchy (Manta token)
+### Child Key Derivation

-Since public Manta tokens are not UTXO-based, it should never be necessary to generate more than one address, or to generate a change address.
-So our 1 address will have this path:
+The nth hardened child of secret key s shall be **Blake2s(s || n)** where n is an unsigned 32 bit integer.

-`m / MANTA_PURPOSE_ID' / 0' / 0' / 0 / 0`
+Note that this derivation algorithm differs both from BIP32 algorithm and the Substrate standard algorithm.

-## Address Hierarchy (private tokens)
+TODO: specify unhardened derivation

-Private tokens on manta network will have keypaths in this form:
+### Wallet integrations

-`m / MANTA_PURPOSE_ID' / MANTA_ASSET_ID' / 0' / {IS_CHANGE ?
-1 : 0} / ADDRESS_NUMBER`
+TODO

-## Mnemonics
+### Mnemonics

 https://wiki.polkadot.network/docs/en/learn-accounts